-Step 1.
-Assign an event organiser
+1. Assign an event organiser

-The event organiser shall:
+The event organiser must:

-Submit an event application form.
+- submit an event application form

-Prepare an event manual in consultation with the key agencies.
+- prepare an event manual in consultation with the key agencies.

-Attend an initial Safety Advisory Group Meeting, and additional Safety Advisory Group Meetings if necessary.
+- attend an initial Safety Advisory Group Meeting, and additional Safety Advisory Group Meetings if necessary.

-Keep written records of issues discussed at these meetings for future reference.
+- keep written records of issues discussed at these meetings for future reference.

-Comply with the safety requirements of the Safety Advisory Group and submit all risk assessments for the event.
+- comply with the safety requirements of the Safety Advisory Group and submit all risk assessments for the event.

-Appoint an Event Safety Officer who can provide a CV and relevant references, and can demonstrate competency throughout the planning and the actual event.
+- appoint an event safety officer who can provide a CV and relevant references, and can demonstrate competency throughout the planning and the actual event.

-Provide site plans indicating all relevant details.
+- provide site plans indicating all relevant details.

-Provide all other relevant information as deemed necessary.
+- provide all other relevant information as deemed necessary

-Seek Disclosure and Barring Service checks on any staff working directly with children.
+- seek Disclosure and Barring Service checks on any staff working directly with children.

-Step 2.
-Get permission to use the land where the event is to take place
+2. Get permission to use the land where the event is to take place

 Always check who owns the land where your event is to be held and obtain permission to use it.

-For land owned by Newcastle City Council (excluding parks) you must contact Property Services.
+- For land owned by Newcastle City Council (excluding parks) you must contact Property Services.

 The Land Licence requires the event organiser to return the land to the City Council and Urban Green Newcastle after the event in the same condition they acquired it.

-Step 3.
-Submit an event application form
+3. Submit an event application form

 All event organisers are required to submit an event application to obtain permission for the use of council land.

-It is important that you check with the City Council as the Licensing Authority whether your event requires a permit by contacting us as soon as you have submitted the event application form.
+It is important that you check with us whether your event requires a licensing permit by contacting us as soon as you have submitted the event application form.

 For any events on the Town Moor make contact with the Freeman of Newcastle.

-If the event does require a permit covering any of the above activities in one of the parks or areas of land operated by the City Council and/or Urban Green Newcastle, you will need to apply for consent from the City Council.
-Application Form .
-If your application is successful, you will receive a permit to hold your event's activities on the land from the Events Officer.
+If the event does require a permit covering any of the above activities in one of the parks or areas of land operated by the City Council and/or Urban Green Newcastle, you will need to apply for consent for a licensable activity on council land.

-Step 5.
-Produce an event plan
+5. Produce an event plan

-Step 6.
-Attend a Safety Advisory Group meeting
+6. Attend a Safety Advisory Group meeting

 Following the acceptance of an event application form, it is the responsibility of the event organiser to arrange a number of planning meetings with the relevant agencies and the council.
 View more information about the Safety Advisory Group meeting.

 In a risk assessment, risk should reflect both the likelihood that harm will occur and also its severity.

-Step 8.
-Event stewarding
+8. Event stewarding

 It is the responsibility of the event organiser to ensure that there are sufficient numbers of stewards at the event.
 View more information about event stewarding.

-Step 9.
-Insurance cover
+9. Insurance cover

 It is the responsibility of the event organiser to approach companies which can offer suitable insurance cover.
 Newcastle City Council cannot recommend a specific insurance company as this would be seen as giving preferential advice and would be unfair to the other companies available in the market.

 The amount of Public Liability Insurance (PLI) required for events held on Newcastle City Council land is determined on a case by case basis.
 Typically, minimum PLI cover for £10 million is required.

-Step 10.
-Make sure your event is accessible to all
+10. Make sure your event is accessible to all

 The Disability Discrimination Act (DDA) 1995 gives disabled people equal rights to attend, participate in and enjoy organised events.
 Event organisers could face legal challenges from disabled people unable to access an organised event.

-Step 11.
-Food safety
+11. Food safety

 Whether the event is a small fete or a large scale catering event, it is the responsibility of the event organiser to ensure that the food (and drink) produced and sold or given away is safe.